You’re a Personal Trainer…for Seniors? How did you come up with that??

 My experience continued to grow throughout high school and university as I volunteered at various Senior’s Residences in between my classes.
 It was at this stage that I was told how patient and compassionate I was.
 I loved having senior ‘grandparents’ interested in what I was up to.
 I loved listening to their stories about their past.
 I saw the benefits of human interaction and how seniors who were lonely could become young again when they had someone who listened and cared.

 My volunteer experience directly influenced my career path.
 In university, I studied Psychology and Gerontology – the study of Aging -because I knew that I wanted to pursue a career working with the ageing population.
 I didn’t quite know my calling yet, but I did know what I didn’t want: I could never see myself sitting at a desk all day.
 I wanted to have a job that was fulfilling, active and different every single day!

 So how did I get into the fitness industry?

-A friend of mine noticed that I was getting asked to teach more senior’s classes, but because I worked full time I couldn’t teach any more.
-With the aging population increasing, there would be an even bigger need to help more seniors stay active and maintain their strength.
+A friend of mine noticed that I was getting asked to teach more senior classes, but because I worked full time I couldn’t teach anymore.
+With the ageing population increasing, there would be an even bigger need to help more seniors stay active and maintain their strength.